 Dream of harmonized USB chargers seems to be failing

 Little dongly things are here to stay

-.
+Back in the good old days of Y2K fear mongering, before we had to take our shoes off at airports or endure the horror of back-to-back reality shows, the great Douglas Adams wrote a prophetic rant about little dongly things.
 Like many tech connoisseurs, Adams lamented about the lack of a proper DC standard, which resulted in the proliferation of proprietary wall chargers, power bricks and adaptors of all shapes and sizes that made the lives of all geeks on the go a misery.
 All he wanted was a single charger for his gizmos.
 Was it really too much to ask for?

 A decade later, European lawmakers and the tech industry finally took up the challenge and after some bickering agreed to harmonize phone chargers, which are now based on the ubiquitous USB standard.
 The late Douglas Adams would have been glad to see it all unfold, but a couple of years on, he would probably be having a good laugh at our expense, if you happen to believe in the great beyond, of course.
 Adams, who famously claimed to have come up with the Hitchhiker’s Guide to the Galaxy after waking up in a ditch, hung-over on a few pints of cheap Austrian beer, had a sound idea, a great idea.
 Charging and powering all sorts of gizmos using a single charger, a standardized charger to be exact – it sounded great back then, prophetic even, yet now we seem to take it for granted.
 Of course, in the hectic world of tech, certain concepts that “sounded like a good idea at the time” have a tendency to turn into cock-ups of epic proportions.
 As many of you probably know, such ironic twists are a recurring theme in Adams’s alternative universe.